GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 - News image search and article image extraction with source-page provenance.
 - Transparent domain classification for official and established sources.
 - Pydantic-validated `NewsAnalysisReport` output when the model follows the prompted schema.
-- Persistent Agno sessions in Supabase PostgreSQL through `PostgresDb`, with the latest configured runs included as conversational context.
+- Persistent Agno sessions in Supabase PostgreSQL through `PostgresDb`.
 - SSRF protections that block localhost, private/reserved addresses, credentials, and nonstandard ports.

 The configured `poolside/laguna-xs-2.1:free` fallback model is text-only.
 This prototype returns images as URLs and metadata for display but does not send image pixels to the model, so the agent is prohibited from claiming visual analysis.